steadybit/docs-public/content/use/10-experiments/10-design.md

 ![Create Experiment - Template](create-experiment-template.png)

-Just click on each element to define e.g. for an attack the target and attack radius on the right hand side.
+Just click on each element to define e.g. for an attack the target and attack radius on the right hand side (see previous section).

 ### Additional Elements
 If you want to learn more about elements which can be added to the experiment, check out sections for